rmthomas98/rmthomas98/nasa/README.md

 I used React to create this website.
-API's were use to retreive the top 10 latest news articles as well as the Nasa Astronomy picture of the day.
+API's were used to retreive the top 10 latest news articles as well as the Nasa Astronomy picture of the day.